JuliaControl/ControlSystems.jl/docs/src/examples/ilc.md

 # Iterative-Learning Control
 In this example, we will design an [Iterative-Learning Control (ILC)](https://en.wikipedia.org/wiki/Iterative_learning_control) iteration scheme.
-ILC can be though of as a simple reinforcement-learning strategy that is suitable in situations where a *repetitive task* is to be performed multiple times, and disturbances acting on the system are also repetitive and predictable but unknown.
+ILC can be thought of as a simple reinforcement-learning strategy that is suitable in situations where a *repetitive task* is to be performed multiple times, and disturbances acting on the system are also repetitive and predictable but unknown.
 Multiple versions of ILC exists, in this tutorial we will consider a heuristic scheme as well as a model-based scheme.

 ## Algorithm